antoniorv6/antoniorv6/README.md

 # 💫 About Me:
 Hi!
 I am Antonio.
-I'm a Dr in Computer Science in the University of Alicante, Spain.<br>I mainly work on deep learning research, specifically for Optical Music Recognition.<br>I like to open-source my projects to share my research (and my failures) to the community.<br>
+I'm a Dr in Computer Science working in the Pattern Recognition and Artificial Intelligence Group from the University of Alicante, Spain.
+I mainly work on deep learning research, specifically for Optical Music Recognition.
+I like to open-source my projects to share my research (and my failures) to the community.
+Feel free to use my projects and code, as well as contacting me if you are interested in contributing to my projects or found any bugs.

 ## 🌐 Socials: